AI at Allianz:

 We measure AI's impact through multiple metrics: business/financial growth and savings (P&L), customer satisfaction, service improvements and efficiency gains.
 In particular, with GenAI we have more and more focus on the environmental impact of our solutions.
 And there is still one more dimension I must mention, which for Allianz is fundamental, and that is people engagement: observing how AI tools enhance job satisfaction, offering a balanced view of AI's value in financial, customer and employee outcomes.

-The Allianz Group is one of the world's leading insurers and asset managers with around 125 million* private and corporate customers in nearly 70 countries.
-Allianz customers benefit from a broad range of personal and corporate insurance services, ranging from property, life and health insurance to assistance services to credit insurance and global business insurance.
-Allianz is one of the world’s largest investors, managing around 764 billion euros** on behalf of its insurance customers.
-Furthermore, our asset managers PIMCO and Allianz Global Investors manage about 1.8 trillion euros** of third-party assets.
-Thanks to our systematic integration of ecological and social criteria in our business processes and investment decisions, we are among the leaders in the insurance industry in the Dow Jones Sustainability Index.
-In 2023, over 157,000 employees achieved total business volume of 161.7 billion euros and an operating profit of 14.7 billion euros for the group.
+The Allianz Group is one of the world’s leading insurers and asset managers, active in almost 70 countries and serving around 97 million private and corporate customers*.
+Our customers benefit from a broad range of personal and corporate insurance services, ranging from property, life and health insurance to assistance services to credit insurance and global business insurance.
+Recognized for the seventh consecutive year as the number one global insurance brand in Interbrand’s Best Global Brands 2025 ranking, Allianz’s success is built on technology-enabled customer centricity – providing peace of mind, protection, and prevention for our customers and strengthening the resilience of individuals, communities, and societies.
+We are one of the world’s largest investors, managing around 764 billion euros** on behalf of our insurance customers.
+Furthermore, our asset managers PIMCO and Allianz Global Investors manage about 2.0 trillion euros** of third-party assets.
+Thanks to our systematic integration of environmental and social criteria in our business processes and investment decisions, Allianz received an MSCI ESG Rating of AAA (as of March 2026).
+In 2025, our 156,000 dedicated employees achieved a total business volume of 186.9 billion euros and an operating profit of 17.4 billion euros for our shareholders.

 As with all content published on this site, these statements are subject to our cautionary note regarding forward-looking statements: